 - CAA and industry cooperation was enhanced.
-However, we must recognize that everyone (regulator and industry) has been severely impacted these past couple of years and with this, we have to recognize the introduction of new risks at all levels. - CAA oversight has been reduced, with fewer on-site visits or in many cases, an increased time interval between checks.
-This was compensated for by the performance of virtual visits, increased communications (in some cases) and the issuance of temporary exemptions.
-We have to recognize that occurrence data collection has been reduced in proportion with traffic.
+However, everyone (regulator and industry) has been severely impacted these past couple of years, and with this we have to recognize the introduction of new risks at all levels. - Oversight by CAAs has been reduced (fewer on-site visits or, in many cases, an increased time interval between checks).
+This was compensated for by the performance of virtual visits, increased communications (in some cases), and the issuance of temporary exemptions.
+We must recognize that occurrence data collection has been reduced in proportion with traffic.
 Furthermore, data analysis may have been impacted with the loss of expertise (temporary or permanent) in this area by both the regulator and industry.
-This creates a risk that we must consider.

-- Managing the many waivers and exemptions issued to enable the industry to survive the pandemic and begin recovery should be an area of extra focus as state safety programs (SSPs) mature over the next several years. - The level of maturity of safety management processes varied considerably between operators as well as regulators.
-The industry lacks guidance on a pathway to mature safety management process.
-The industry could benefit from a road map on building a mature SMS process.
+This creates a risk that we must consider. - Managing the many waivers and exemptions issued to enable the industry to survive the pandemic and begin recovery should be an area of extra focus as state safety programs mature over the next several years. - The level of maturity of safety management processes varied considerably among operators and regulators.
+The industry lacks guidance on a pathway to a mature safety management process.
+The industry could benefit from a road map showing how to build a mature SMS.